 That’s what she was, or what she had become anyhow.

-None of those things were how he would have described her when they’d married ten years ago, but now he couldn’t think of any other way to say it.
+None of those attributes were how he would have described her when they’d been dating or when they had married ten years ago, but now he couldn’t think of any other way to say it.

 She was mean.